starkinfra/sdk-node/README.md

 ### Get a PixClaim

-After its creation, information on a pix claim may be retrieved by its id.
+After its creation, information on a Pix claim may be retrieved by its id.

 ```javascript
 const starkinfra = require('starkinfra');